Access a Pi-hole from anywhere

 That’s it!
 Now whenever you are logged in to Tailscale, that device will automatically use your Pi-hole for DNS.

-If your Pi-hole is blocking something you need access to, you can disable it by disconnecting from Tailscale, and reconnecting when you are ready.
+If your Pi-hole is blocking something you need access to, you can temporarily bypass it by disconnecting from Tailscale, and reconnecting to your tailnet when you are ready.

 Once you are set up with Tailscale, you might want to explore other possibilities, like using Taildrop to send files from one of your devices to another, or making your own privacy VPN by using your Raspberry Pi as an exit node.

 You can share your Pi-Hole with friends using Tailscale.
-Follow our guide to sharing nodes with other users.
+Follow our how-to guide on sharing nodes with other users.
 Once you’ve shared your Pi-Hole and your friends have accepted the invitation, they can follow Step 3 from this guide to add it as a DNS server in their network too.

 In the Pi-hole Admin page in Settings > DNS, make sure that Listen on all interfaces, permit all origins is selected.